-I have been involved in receiving Weather Satellite imagery or Weather Facsimile (WEFAX), and polar APT, for the last 20 years from my own home-based reception station, which is also registered with the World Meteorological Organization (WMO) - Station ID 127191.
+I have been involved in receiving Weather Satellite imagery or Weather Facsimile (WEFAX), and polar APT, since 1990 from my own home-based reception station, which is also registered with the World Meteorological Organization (WMO) - Station ID 127191.

 I have also been in regular contact with the operational personnel at the National Oceanic and Atmospheric Administration (NOAA), which is a US federal agency that has operational authority over all of the Weather & Atmospheric satellites - orbiting or geostationary - that the USA puts up there and does so for 'everyone' to receive, process and disseminate ... not just official Met Offices, as I've been told once like if I was doing something wrong.

 NOAA personnel would contact me via e-mail and even phone conference calls in the earlier years – mid to late 1990’s and early 2000’s – when I reported problems via e-mail.

 Since the GOES (analogue) WEFAX was discontinued in 2005 and switched to (digital) Low-Rate Information Transmission (LRIT) and after a short hiatus when I had no LRIT reception equipment until late August 2006, I once again became in intermittent contact with NOAA operational staff.
 About a year later and after they had been experiencing some more than normal issues with LRIT transmission and as I was one who was helping them, I have since been placed on NOAA's e-mail short list of LRIT GOES users who, along with there own internal staff, are automatically forwarded any e-mails sent to the general LRIT@noaa.gov e-mail account (including spam and spoofing of said e-mail, I might add).